hmbemba/pathutils/README.md

 # pathutils

 ## Overview
-`pathutils` extends the capabilities of std/paths to offer a type of strict definitions for paths, file paths and dir paths.
+`pathutils` extends the capabilities of std/paths to offer strict definitions for paths, file paths and dir paths.
 If a path is not valid, an exception is raised.
 This allows you to fail fast and handle errors early.

 ## Features